Explore the defensive inner wall and it's towers that have protected for centuries.

-The huge stone encirclement that forms the Tower’s walls has protected kings and queens since Henry III’s fortifications in the mid-13th century.
+The huge stone battlements forming the Tower's walls have protected kings and queens since Henry III's fortifications in the mid-13th century.

 The luxurious Medieval Palace contains recreations of fabulous interiors used by medieval kings and queens during their visits to their most important fortress.